loadsys/CakePHP-RSS-Datasource/README.markdown

 ## Usage

-Currently, you must create a different datasource variable for each feed that will be used.

 The values shown below under the Optional comment will be set to the values you see there if they are left out.
 The required options must exist.
+If you wish, you can make different database config property for each different feed you would like to work with.
+The feedUrl is an optional parameter that will be used by default if it is not set in the model.

 	<?php
 	//  app/config/database.php